 For example, let’s say the auditor ascertains that they overpaid you 15% of the amounts you were reimbursed for the 12 sample files.
 If, during the last five years the carrier paid you a total of say, $350,000, then the 15% amount that they will want back would be in the $52,500 range.

 Can’t pay?
 No problem.
 They may allow you to continue seeing their patients (without reimbursement) until you pay off the outstanding balance.

 Every carrier profiles your claim history.
-If the size of your claims, billing codes, visit frequencies, treatment durations or other indicators fall outside of an accepted parameter (defined by them), an audit is triggered.
+If the size of your claims, billing codes, visit frequencies, treatment durations or other indicators fall outside of their parameters, an audit is triggered.

 If you have a well-documented case, justifying your recommendations, recording functional progress and proving medical necessity, this should be nothing more than a temporary annoyance.

 Based on the experience of other chiropractors, the following are some of the more common red flags that may trigger an audit:

 1. Seeing a relatively high number of Medicare patients within a certain time frame.